Another Pelosi Chairman Faces Wrath of Democrat Primary Voters in MA

 The Beacon Research poll, conducted August 15–16 among 391 registered voters in the district, showed 46 percent favoring Neal, 41 percent favoring Morse, and 13 percent undecided.

-Morse, 31, launched his campaign against Neal, a 30-year incumbent, last July in what many perceived as a long shot, but he was quick to pick up endorsements from several progressive groups, including Justice Democrats, a political action committee seeking to oust “out-of-touch” Democrats from Congress and priding itself on electing “Squad” members Reps.
+Morse, 31, launched his campaign against Neal, a 30-year incumbent, last July in what many perceived as a long shot, but he was quick to pick up endorsements from several progressive groups, including Justice Democrats, a political action committee seeking to oust “out-of-touch” Democrats from Congress and priding itself on the unexpected victories in the 2018 election cycle of “Squad” members Reps.
 Alexandria Ocasio-Cortez (D-NY) and Ayanna Pressley (D-MA), among others.

-The group more recently contributed to Jamaal Bowman’s defeat of Rep. Eliot Engel (D-NY), another 30-year incumbent who chairs the House Foreign Affairs Committee, and subsequently Cori Bush’s defeat of Rep. William Lacy Clay (D-MO), capping off a string of upsets against establishment party figures.
+The group more recently contributed to Jamaal Bowman’s defeat of Rep. Eliot Engel (D-NY), another 30-year incumbent who chairs the House Foreign Affairs Committee, and Cori Bush’s defeat of Rep. William Lacy Clay (D-MO), indicating another string of upsets against establishment party figures.

-The race in Massachusetts’ first district made national headlines after college Democrats accused Morse of sexual misconduct; however, following revelations that the accusations may have been manufactured for political purposes, Justice Democrats doubled down on its endorsement, announcing that “it’s time to defeat Corporate America’s Favorite Democrat, Richard Neal.”
+The race in Massachusetts’ first district made national headlines earlier this month after college Democrats accused Morse of sexual misconduct; however, following revelations that the accusations may have been manufactured for political purposes, Justice Democrats doubled down on its endorsement, announcing that “it’s time to defeat Corporate America’s Favorite Democrat, Richard Neal.”

 An enthused Morse replied he was “grateful for the support”: